 In order to reserve your spot for the upcoming edition of the EMDC, you can sign up by purchasing your seat online.
 Please select a course location to the right to visit the course page and confirm that the dates align with your schedule.

-Be sure that you sign up for the course in your area (Edmonton vs Saskatoon) as spaces are limited.
+Be sure that you sign up for the course in your area as spaces are limited.

 All Upcoming Courses